sergdort/CleanArchitectureRxSwift/README.md

 The `Platform` is a concrete implementation of the `Domain` in a specific platform like iOS.
 It does hide all implementation details.
 For example Database implementation whether it is CoreData, Realm, SQLite etc.

 #### Application
 `Application` is responsible for delivering information to the user and handling user input.
 It can be implemented with any delivery pattern e.g (MVVM, MVC, MVP).
 This is the place for your `UIView`s and `UIViewController`s.
 As you will see from the example app, `ViewControllers` are completely independent of the `Platform`.
-The only responsobility of a view controller is to "bind" the UI to the Domain to make things happen.
+The only responsibility of a view controller is to "bind" the UI to the Domain to make things happen.
 In fact, in the current example we are using the same view controller for Realm and CoreData.

 ## Detail overview